qubole/sparklens/README.md

 # README #

-Spyspark is a profiling tool for Spark with built-in Spark Scheduler simulator.
+Sparklens is a profiling tool for Spark with built-in Spark Scheduler simulator.
 Its primary goal is to make it easy to understand the scalability limits of spark applications.
 It helps in understanding how efficiently is a given spark application using the compute resources provided to it.
 May be your application will run faster with more executors and may be it wont.
-Spyspark can answer this question by looking at a single run of your application.
+Sparklens can answer this question by looking at a single run of your application.

 It helps you narrow down to few stages (or driver, or skew or lack of tasks) which are limiting your application from scaling out and provides contextual information about what could be going wrong with these stages.
 Primarily